-A) Selection of the Pilot Site stakeholders
+A) Selection of the Pilot Site Community.

-One of the challenges lies in managing conflicting interests and expectations.
+Another challenge lies in managing conflicting interests and expectations.
 Stakeholders often have different perspectives, goals, and priorities, leading to potential conflicts.
 Balancing these conflicting interests while ensuring a fair and inclusive engagement process can be demanding.
 Effective communication and negotiation skills are essential to address these conflicts and find mutually agreeable solutions.

-B) Facilitating of the Pilot Site Community
+B) Facilitation of the Pilot Site Community.